duncanmcclean/simple-commerce/docs/tax.md

 > If you'd like your client (or other non-super user) to be able to access these pages, you may give them access via [Permissions](https://statamic.dev/users#permissions).

-### Shipping Taxes
+### Shipping Tax

-Simple Commerce will automatically create a 'Default - Shipping' tax category.
-This category will be used when Simple Commerce is figuring out if/what tax should be applied to shipping.
+Simple Commerce will automatically create a 'Default - Shipping' tax category when you enable the Standard Tax Engine.

+This tax category will be used when Simple Commerce is figuring out what tax (if any) should be applied to shipping costs.

-You may associate tax rates & zones to this category like normal.
-They'll be picked up when Simple Commerce calculates taxes after a shipping method has been selected.
+Similar to products, you may associate tax rates with the shipping category.
+Then tax will be applied to shipping in the user's cart.

 ### Edge Cases